Wilmington (937) 382-2347

 (513) 932-1606

-Diabetic limb salvage can be an effective way in preventing the need for limb amputation.
-If you have a foot ulcer and diabetes, consult with Dr. Gerald Perelman from Ohio.
+Wound care is an important part in dealing with diabetes.
+If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with Dr. Gerald Perelman from Ohio.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 If you have any questions, please feel free to contact our office located in Wilmington, OH .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.